The Beatles' music: quotes and info

 Info about “Oh!
 Darling”

-McCartney first recorded a demo of “Oh!
-Darling” at Twickenham Studios on 16 January 1969 during the Get Back sessions without the other Beatles being present, as the Twickenham set they had been using was being dismantled due to their moving the sessions to Apple Corps’ headquarters.
-The song and the following improvisation are included on the Anthology 3 CD.
+An early demo of “Oh!
+Darling” was recorded by McCartney at Twickenham Studios on January 16, 1969, during the Get Back sessions.
+Notably, the other Beatles were absent during this recording.
+The song and the following improvisation are included on the Anthology 3.
 This version also features a keyboard part played by Billy Preston.

-“Oh!
-Darling” is a rhythm and blues song incorporating elements of doo-wop and the New Orleans rhythm and blues sound popularised during the 1950s and early 1960s by musicians such as Fats Domino; it also seems to have drawn on the Louisiana swamp blues sound found in songs like Slim Harpo’s “Rainin’ in My Heart” and Charles Brown’s “Please Come Home for Christmas”.
+The song’s musical style is rooted in rhythm and blues, incorporating elements of doo-wop and the New Orleans rhythm and blues sound popular in the 1950s and early 1960s.
+It is thought to have drawn influences from the Louisiana swamp blues sound found in songs like Slim Harpo’s “Rainin’ in My Heart” and Charles Brown’s “Please Come Home for Christmas.”

-Furthermore, it may have drawn on the related Louisiana genre known today as swamp pop, whose distinctive sound bears an uncanny resemblance to the basic structure of “Oh!
-Darling” – so much so that some in Louisiana originally thought the song had been recorded by a local musician.
-(When swamp pop musician John Fred met the Beatles in London in the 1960s, he was shocked to learn that “they were very familiar with Louisiana music.”)
+Moreover, it may have been influenced by the related Louisiana genre known as swamp pop.
+Its distinctive sound bears striking resemblance to the basic structure of “Oh!
+Darling” to the point where some in Louisiana initially believed the song was recorded by a local musician.
+In fact, when swamp pop artist John Fred met the Beatles in 1960s London, he was astonished to discover that ‘they were very familiar with Louisiana music.’
 Fittingly, swamp pop musician Jay Randall eventually covered “Oh!
-Darling” for the Lanor label of Church Point, Louisiana.
+Darling” for the Lanor label, based in Church Point, Louisiana.

-The song has been performed live by Paul McCartney and The Pretenders’ Chrissie Hynde during a memorial concert for Foo Fighters drummer Taylor Hawkins on 3 September 2022.
+The song continues to be celebrated as a significant piece in the Beatles’ extensive discography, known for its passionate vocals and emotional intensity.
+It was even performed live by Paul McCartney and Chrissie Hynde of The Pretenders during a memorial concert for Foo Fighters drummer Taylor Hawkins on September 3, 2022.

 Personnel